Robert Rozbruch, MD

 What does benign versus malignant mean?

 Benign lesions form in a bone and can grow locally but do not spread to other organs to cause harm.
-Malignant lesions, more commonly referred to as cancer, are lesions which may form and develop in the bone but have the capacity to spread to other areas of the body and continue to grow.
+Malignant lesions, more commonly referred to as cancer, may form and develop in the bone but have the capacity to spread to other areas of the body and continue to grow.
 For bone cancers this most commonly occurs to the lungs, where growth can lead to difficulty breathing and ultimately prove fatal.
-A tumor is an abnormal growth of cells and does not specify if something is benign or malignant, since both benign and malignant lesions form tumors in the bone.
+A tumor is an abnormal growth of cells and may be either benign or malignant, since both benign and malignant lesions form tumors in the bone.

 Benign bone lesions can be due to genetic causes, growth disturbances, or changes in a small population of cells behavior.
 We often don’t know why a lesion forms in a specific area of bone in a specific person, but over time physicians have developed an understanding how the lesions behave regardless of why they formed.
-Benign lesions usually develop during growth and development so are often diagnosed in younger patients, but asymptomatic lesions can be identified well into adulthood.
+Benign tumors usually develop during growth and development so we frequently diagnose them in children and young adults, but asymptomatic lesions can be identified well into adulthood.

-Malignant bone lesions, or bone cancer, occurs when a cell in the bone is able to multiply without restraint and evade the body’s defenses to destroy this abnormal tissue.
-Bone cancer is usually caused by mutations in a person’s DNA which can be genetic, spontaneous, or induced by environmental factors.
-Bone cancer affects all age groups, but certain subtypes, like osteosarcoma and Ewing sarcoma are more common in children, while chondrosarcoma is more common in adults.
+Malignant bone lesions, or bone cancer, occur when a cell in the bone multiplies without restraint and evades the body’s defenses to destroy abnormal tissue.
+Mutations in a person’s DNA which can be genetic, spontaneous, or induced by environmental factors, usually cause bone cancer in patients.
+Bone cancer affects all age groups, but certain subtypes, like osteosarcoma and Ewing sarcoma occur more often in children, while chondrosarcoma more frequently affects adults.

 How is a benign versus malignant lesion diagnosed?

 Lesions in the bone are usually identified on XR images but are also evident on CT and MRI scans.
-The images are often helpful in leading to a diagnosis, and sometimes make a particular diagnosis nearly certain.
+The images often help lead to a diagnosis, and sometimes make a particular diagnosis nearly certain.
 However, many lesions look quite similar and no diagnosis can be immediately made.
-For lesions that look concerning for cancer or are causing damage to the bone, a biopsy is performed to make a specific diagnosis.
+For lesions that look concerning for cancer or caused damage to the bone, a biopsy is performed to make a specific diagnosis.
 This diagnosis then guides further treatment.
-For lesions that do not appear cancerous or destructive, serial images over time can be obtained and compared for changes, and biopsy is often unnecessary.
+For lesions that do not appear cancerous or destructive, We can obtain serial images over time and compared them to look for changes, making biopsy often unnecessary.

 Many benign lesions are stable in the bone and require no treatment.
-Some benign lesions or tumors can be locally aggressive and require surgical treatment to eradicate the process and prevent further damage.
+Some benign lesions or tumors act locally aggressive and require surgical treatment to eradicate the process and prevent further damage.
 Malignant lesions always require treatment.
-Malignant lesions are usually treated with surgery to remove the tumor, but may require other forms of treatment like chemotherapy or radiation therapy as well.
+Malignant lesions are usually treated with surgery to remove the tumor, but may require other forms of bone tumor treatment like chemotherapy or radiation therapy as well.

 Osteosarcoma